Soulmatters/soulmatters-Design/content/posts/2018-02-08-secure-your-site-for-free.md

 description: >-
   The Letsencrypt.org Certified Authority (CA) platform provides the proper ways for your site to have a free SSL certificate.

+  Letsencrypt.org is an open-source platform on which the continuity of the road depends on issuing free SSL certificates.
+Let's hope there will be other platforms with the same goal, which will help to make the Internet safer.
 image: /static/uploads/ssl.jpg
 card: /static/uploads/ssl-300px.jpg
 ---